yyyyannisz/Interactive-Lab-Hub/Final Project/Final Project.md

 ## Group Work Distribution
 This project was divided by interaction mode, with each team member taking primary responsibility for one mode while maintaining close collaboration throughout the design and implementation process.

 I took primary ownership of Timer Mode, including designing the interaction flow, implementing the timing logic, voice prompts, and overall behavior during focus sessions.
-I also led much of the documentation work, including project planning materials, storyboards, and the Wizard-of-Oz evaluations, which informed several key design decisions.
+I also created the storyboards and produced the draft version of the final report, as well as leading much of the documentation and Wizard-of-Oz evaluations that informed key design decisions.

 Amy took primary ownership of TA Mode, focusing on the learning- and reasoning-oriented interaction design.
-She was responsible for implementing the mode-switching mechanism, ensuring smooth transitions between Timer Mode and TA Mode, and shaping how the system responds during problem-solving interactions.
+She implemented the mode-switching mechanism, ensuring smooth transitions between Timer Mode and TA Mode, and shaped how the system responds during problem-solving interactions.

 Despite this division of responsibility, all core design decisions were made collaboratively.
-We regularly shared ideas, discussed trade-offs, and provided feedback on each other’s work to ensure consistency across both modes.
-While implementation tasks were divided, the conceptual design and interaction philosophy were developed jointly.

-Each of us wrote and submitted our own final report, reflecting our individual contributions while documenting the shared design process.
+We regularly shared ideas, discussed trade-offs, and supported each other’s work to ensure a cohesive overall design.
+While I prepared the initial draft of the final report, we ultimately each wrote and submitted our own final report, reflecting both individual contributions and the shared design process.